 In this article, I am going to introduce to you a powerful idea that struck a chord in me when I first heard it.
 It can help change your perception of your life and get you to take action.
 I first got this idea when listening to the podcast Human Being Inc by Robin Sharma, a self-help guru and author of the bestseller The Monk Who Sold His Ferrari.

-All of us earn a living, in some way or another.
-We may be employees of a larger company, be it SMEs (small and medium enterprises), MNCs (multi-national corporations) or entrepreneurs running our own business.
-During our working hours, we serve the vision of our employer or our business.
-We manage a huge plate of responsibilities, being part of projects, learning best in class strategies and practices, getting training, immersing in the company culture – All to meet the end objective of the company.
-Some people, the workaholics, devote their whole life to working – even after work and during weekends.
+All of us earn a living in one way or another.
+We may be employees of a large company or entrepreneurs running our own business.
+During our work hours, we serve the vision of our employer or our business.
+We manage a huge plate of responsibilities, learning the best strategies and practices, getting training, and immersing in the company culture – all to meet the end objectives of the company.
+Some people, the workaholics, devote their entire life to their work – even after official work hours and during weekends.
 Their life is essentially tied to serving their company.

-What if – You start viewing our life as your company instead?
+What if – you start viewing our life as your company?